Take your visual presentations to a whole new level. Learn the power of visual analogy to leave behind your message in the minds of your audience.

 We saw a senior manager using visual analogy to support her point of view quite effectively.
 The sales staff in her company kept blaming their outdated CRM software for their poor performance.
 She believed that it was not the software, but the way the software was used that needed improvement.

-We suggested her to use this visual analogy:
+We suggested that she use this visual analogy:

 The slide became so popular that they made posters out of it to reinforce the message.
 It was the power of visual analogy that made the concept so strong.